KostaSav/hp-api/README.md

 # Harry Potter API

-A JSON-based API for getting information on Harry Potter characters.
+A JSON-based API for getting information on Harry Potter characters and spells.

 Hosted at https://hp-api.herokuapp.com/